GERD: What is It? Causes, Symptoms & Remedies

 Follow a GERD Diet

-Speaking of dieting, you can also try to adopt a GERD or anti-inflammatory diet regimen.
-In general, an anti-inflammatory diet follows these major rules:
+Speaking of dieting, you can also try to adopt a GERD or a soothing diet regimen.
+In general, a soothing diet follows these major rules:

 - Avoid dairy products like milk and cheese where possible.